Updating Knob and Tube Wiring for an Older Home

 Thanks for your electrical question Ruth.

-- Updating home electrical wiring from knob and tube to the current code can be an extensive project, depending on obtaining access to remove the old wiring and installing the new wiring.
+- Updating home electrical wiring from old knob and tube to the current electrical codes can be an extensive project, but it is always recommended.

-- Knob and tube wiring can be a fire hazard depending on the condition of the wiring, but all things considered, it is always best to upgrade the home wiring to the current codes.
+- Knob and tube wiring can be a fire hazard depending on the condition of the wiring where the old cloth type insulation may deteriorate over time.
+All things considered, it is always best to upgrade the home wiring to the current electrical codes.

 - What Areas of the Home to Rewire First